-Heat pump: Install a qualified air-to-water, cold-climate, or geothermal heat pump and receive a \$400- to \$1,200-per ton rebate.
+Heat pump: Install a qualified air-to-water, air-source, or geothermal heat pump and receive a \$300- to \$1,200-per ton rebate.
+Receive an additional Quality Installation rebate per ton when installed by an approved contractor.

-Appliance recycling: Get \$50 and eight LED bulbs when you let us pickup and recycle your old, but still functioning, fridge or freezer that's wasting energy.
-Add a working, but inefficient, window air-conditioner or dehumidifier to the same appointment, and you'll earn even more.
+Appliance recycling: Get \$50 and eight LED bulbs when you let us pickup and recycle your old, but still functioning, fridge or freezer.
+Add a working, but inefficient, window air conditioner or dehumidifier to the same appointment, and you'll earn even more.